 Candidates should move to a host laboratory different from their current laboratory and to a European country different from where their current laboratory is located.
 Current institution and host institution must be located in ESC Member Countries.

-• Before end of March 2022: selected applicants must have confirmed acceptance of the grant, and the actual exchange must be undertaken in the 12 following months.
+• By end March 2025: grantees must have confirmed acceptance of the grant (the actual exchange must be undertaken within the 12 following months)

 Application process

-Candidates must fill-in the online application form including:
+Candidates must complete the online application form including:

-• Information on candidate current research in the field of cardiac electrophysiology (300 words)
+• Information on candidate's current research in the field of cardiac electrophysiology (300 words)

-• Details of candidate proposed project (300 words)
+• Details of candidate's proposed project (300 words)

 • A statement on how candidate intends to use the SEG (300 words)